 Daniel Cook, Human Resources Director

-Molly Watson, Director of Activities
+Donna May, Director of Activities

-Juliette Buffington Tomlin, Marketing Director
+Juliette Buffington Tomlin, Director of Sales

 After living most of her adult life in Memphis, Tenn., and north Mississippi, Juliette, a Huntington native, felt the hills of West Virginia calling her home.
 She returned to Huntington in 2015, originally joining Woodlands as its Community Outreach Coordinator in charge of outreach and marketing event planning.
 She will retain many of those responsibilities as she steps into the marketing director’s role.